schadis/DMWC-Warrior/README.md

 ## 12.08.2020

+* If you hit the 60seconds(with diamond flask) left to die mark with your CD Keypress, standard setting work well!
 * added Hamstring dump above configured rage setting (was a fixed value before)
 * added many settings for cooldown usage for auto and keypress mode
 * removed auto use of diamond flask in keypress mode (will now be used on keypress)